7 Activities To Teach Children About Unity

-Here are some fun and innovative activities to teach your child about unity in diversity:
+Here are a few fun and innovative Republic Day activities for kids to teach your child about unity in diversity:

 Age: 3–5 years

-Describing the concept of unity to a small child or giving her lectures on the significance of Republic Day, can easily get her bored.
-Why not involve her in a fun activity that will spark her interest?
+Describing the concept of unity in diversity to your little one or giving her lectures on the significance of Republic Day, can easily get her bored.
+Why not involve her in a fun unity in diversity activities for kids that will spark her interest?
 And the bonus...she can get her hands dirty!
 Here is how to do it:

 Don’t forget to tell her the significance of the tricolour as she engages in the activity.